-- 6.1 Pre-application discussions between a potential applicant and the Council can benefit both parties and are encouraged.
-However, it would be easy for such discussions to become, or be seen by objectors to become, part of a lobbying process on the part of the applicant. - 6.2 Section 25 of the Localism Act 2011, which establishes prior indications of view of a matter not to amount to predetermination, has given councillors much more freedom to engage in pre-application discussions.

-Nevertheless, in order to avoid the perception that councillors might have fettered their discretion, such discussions should ensure:

-- (a) Clarity at the outset that the discussions will not bind the Council to making a particular decision and that any views expressed are provisional.
-By the very nature of such meetings not all relevant information may be at hand, nor will formal consultations with interested parties have taken place. - (b) Consistent advice is given by officers based upon the development plan and material planning considerations. - (c) That councillors avoid giving separate advice on the development plan or other material planning considerations, as they may not be aware of all the issues at an early stage.
-Councillors should not become drawn into any negotiations, which should be done by officers (keeping interested councillors up to date) to ensure that the Council's position is co-ordinated. - (d) A commitment is made that care will be taken to ensure that advice is impartial, otherwise the subsequent report or recommendation to committee could appear to be advocacy. - 6.3 Officers should arrange any meetings where discussions as envisaged by paragraph 6.2 may take place, attend these with councillors and make a written record of the meeting placing this note on the case file.
-A note should also be taken of any phone conversations, and relevant emails recorded for the file.
-Notes should record issues raised and advice given.
-If there is a legitimate reason for confidentiality regarding a proposal, a note of the non-confidential issues raised or advice given can still normally be placed on the file to reassure others not party to the discussion. - 6.4 Councillors also talk regularly to constituents to gauge their views on matters of local concern which can include planning applications.
-Where it is apparent that such discussions may engage paragraph 6.2 above and an officer is not present then such discussions should be registered by the councillor with the planning officer and notes written to evidence compliance with paragraph 6.2.
+- 6.1 Section 25 of the Localism Act 2011, which establishes prior indications of view of a matter not to amount to predetermination, has given councillors much more freedom to engage in discussions before making a decision however such discussions should ensure: - (a) Clarity at the outset that the discussions will not bind the Council to making a particular decision and that any views expressed are provisional. - (b) Any advice passed on is consistent with that provided by officers and based upon the development plan and material planning considerations. - (c) That councillors avoid giving separate advice on the development plan or other material planning considerations, as they may not be aware of all the issues at an early stage.
+Councillors should not become drawn into any negotiations, which should be done by officers (keeping interested councillors up to date) to ensure that the Council's position is co-ordinated. - (d) A commitment is made that care will be taken to ensure that advice is impartial.